Zac-Digital/Service-Directory/README.md

 4. Execute `dotnet restore`
 5. Execute `dotnet build --configuration Release --no-restore`

+Note: if you wish to update the GOV.UK frontend package, or add custom CSS, this is all done in the `ServiceDirectory.Presentation.Web.Node` project.
+Please follow the [README](./src/ServiceDirectory.Presentation.Web.Node/README.md) in there for instructions on how to update the main project with relevant changes.

 ### Running

 1. Make sure you have followed [Building](#building)